readium/css/docs/CSS19-api.md

 --RS__pageGutter
 ```

 The inline (horizontal by default, vertical in vertical-writing) page margins.
-It must be set in pixels so that it won’t resize with font size.

 * * *